ClickCease

 Even if you choose not to participate in a 12-step program, participating in an alumni program or other form of informal group therapy is a great option.
 You don’ need to do it alone.
 It’s important to find people who understand and support your choices.

-Formal Sobriety Treatment
+Formal Sobriety Treatment for Drug and Alcohol Addiction

 Research shows that participating in formal treatment is vital to long-term sobriety.
 Formal treatment may include in-patient stays at a treatment center with scheduled group and individual psychotherapy, or cognitive-behavioral therapy.